EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 ```
 Including a task name is mandatory.

-It is often also convenient to label your task with several `tag` though this field is optional:
+It is often also convenient to label your task with several `tag` values, though this field is optional:

 ```yaml
 tag: